rodneyosodo/bookish-rotary-phone-blog/JKUATsestechweek1.1.md

 Words can't express how exhilarating the event was.
 Every moment is still fresh in my mind and I can still relieve it.
 Okay, enough with flattering.
 Let us organise our thought compass and unfold each moment chronologically.

 ## Before
 The JKUAT SES Tech Week event was the first of its kind and as such, we, the organising team, had little knowledge on how to go about holding a successful event.
 One major setback was the lack of sufficient funds to cater for the event.
 Luckily, our sponsors came to our rescue with Microsoft and Africastalking pledging financial support two weeks to the event.
-Furthemore, in a splendid show of solidarity, some JKUAT SES alumni and alumnae managed to chip in on the budget and sent out their generous contributions.
+Furthermore, in a splendid show of solidarity, some JKUAT SES alumni and alumnae managed to chip in on the budget and sent out their generous contributions.
 This was great.
 Really great!
 As one of the major hurdles had been jumped.

-Due to covid restrictions, we could only accomodate 100 attendees at any one time, and it was surprising to see the slots fill up within a week.
-Perhaps we hadn't anticiated such a generous response.
+Due to covid restrictions, we could only accommodate 100 attendees at any one time, and it was surprising to see the slots fill up within a week.
+Perhaps we hadn't anticipated such a generous response.
 However, when it came to registering speakers for the event, it was a bit fretting.
 The time slots did eventually fill up, and I also volunteered to give two talks in the course of the event.

 The event also incorporated a hackathon, and everything seemed to be going well with teams changing their chassis up to the last week.
-With this being a school based event, most of the hackathon participants were my colleagues which made it easier to coordinate and share knowledge on how to develop a fast and accurate line following robot.
+With this being a school-based event, most of the hackathon participants were my colleagues which made it easier to coordinate and share knowledge on how to develop a fast and accurate line following robot.

-Our preparations for the tech week highlighted some shortcomings in our club, and seeing that we were able to resolve these issues, it was quite a fulfilling experience.
-As an added bons, we were also able to design new merchandise for JKUATSES which has created a good avenue for raising funds for any future events.
+Our preparations for the tech week highlighted some shortcomings in our club and seeing that we were able to resolve these issues.
+It was quite a fulfilling experience.
+As an added bonus, we were also able to design new merchandise for JKUATSES which has created a good avenue for raising funds for any future events.

 ## Day 1

 I will relieve my organising committee duties and narrate as an attendee.

 The morning was quite chilly and I had a great feeling that the gods were on our side.
 Everything went according to plan, albeit a few hiccups here and there.
 We were graced to have Kelvin Ndemo a GitHub student ambassador doubling in as a software developer in Twiga foods.
 We also had our alumni Ephantus Ngugi who works at Gearbox Kenya.
 They kicked off the day on a high note and we were pleased to have them.
 The morning sessions were impressive just to mention but a few talks;
-> []

 1. PCB design from Chrispine Tinega from JKUAT SES
 2. Cloud functions from Josh Cardiff from Microsoft